Charles L. Young Sr.

-Charles L. Young Sr. (August 27, 1931 – April 29, 2009) was an American businessman, veteran of the Korean War who earned a Bronze Star, and politician in Mississippi.
+Charles Lemuel Young Sr. (August 27, 1931 – April 29, 2009) was an American businessman, veteran of the Korean War who earned a Bronze Star, and politician in Mississippi.
 He advanced in the family business started by his father, becoming president in 1969 and expanding the sale of E.F.
 Young Jr. Manufacturing Company products into markets in Canada and the Caribbean.
-In 1980 he was elected to the Mississippi State Legislature, and was repeatedly re-elected, serving nearly three decades from Meridian, Mississippi until his death.
+In 1980 he was elected to the Mississippi State Legislature, and was repeatedly re-elected, serving nearly three decades from Meridian, Mississippi, until his death.

 Biography

-Charles Lemuel Young Sr. was born in Meridian, Mississippi in Lauderdale County, Mississippi, the eldest son and second of three children of E. F. Young Jr., an African-American entrepreneur and Velma Beal (November 4, 1902–February 1987).
+Charles Lemuel Young Sr. was born in Meridian, Mississippi, in Lauderdale County, the eldest son and second of three children of E. F. Young Jr., an African-American entrepreneur and Velma Beal (November 4, 1902–February 1987).

 The year he was born, his father E. F. Young Jr. founded the E. F. Young Jr. Manufacturing Company in Meridian, Mississippi.
 Within a few years, he built it up as one of the most prominent black-owned businesses in the South.
 Like his two siblings, Young would be exposed to the family business at an early age.
 In 1950, while he was attending Tennessee State University, a historically black college in Nashville, his father died.

 After graduating in 1951, Young entered the US Army and served in the Korean War.
 He was awarded the Bronze Star.

 He married Doretha Connor of Port Arthur, Texas on August 4, 1960.
 They had four children together: